 Preparing For The GM Diet

 The first point to note here is that the diet requires a drastic change in your eating habits and you need to be mentally prepared to get yourself through these 7 days.
 Losing 10-17 pounds in such a short period means your body will go through some major changes and you are going to feel more hungry or weak in the initial 2-3 days of the program.
 But the goal is to stay focused and stick to the plan for 7 days.
-Being on the GM diet may also cause you to sweat more than usual.
-So make sure you drink about 10 glasses of water every day.

 The 7-Day GM Diet Plan